slatedocs/slate/source/includes/gcp/_firewall_rules.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/firewallrules</code>

-Retrieve a list of all firewall rules in a given [environment](#administration-environments)
+Retrieve a list of all firewall rules in a given [environment](#administration-environments).

  Attributes | &nbsp;
 ------- | -----------